zharry/Wheel-of-Number-Sense/README.md

 # Wheel-of-Number-Sense

 ## Information
+	* This task was marked as a grade 7 math summative.
 	* The goal of this project was to have a better understanding of the basic principles of math, more percisely number sense.
 	* The assignment originally only asked for a presentation, however,